avisuj/avisuj.github.io/_posts/2026-04-04-What-I-Owe-Them.md

 I moved in with a girlfriend.
 Not because I loved her the way you love a partner.
 Because she was the only door open.

 Lord, I need to be honest about this: that relationship was built on rejection.
 I wasn't looking for a partner.
 I was looking for someone who would choose me after my father had un-chosen me.
 Love built on that foundation isn't love.
 It's need wearing love's clothes.
-It was uneven from the start and it broke the way uneven things break — slowly, then all at once, with someone getting hurt.
+It was uneven from the start and it broke the way uneven things break — slowly, then all at once.

 ---